Blue Frog 22 Bar Rescue Update (The Local) – Still Open Today?

 So, it appears that The Local closed primarily so that Mimi and her son could retire and move on to something else.

-As of 2023, the old Blue Frog 22 Chicago location seems to be empty.
+When I checked in 2023, the old Blue Frog 22 Chicago location seemed to be empty.

-There’s an entry on the Commercial Real Estate Listing Service that lists the rental price for that space at around $11,000 per month, so it definitely won’t be cheap if another bar wants to replace The Local.
+There was an entry on the Commercial Real Estate Listing Service that listed the rental price for that space at around $11,000 per month, so it definitely wouldn’t be cheap if another bar wants to replace The Local.

 Here’s what the old Blue Frog Chicago location looks like in the most recent picture from Google Maps street view: